Ninnat/ninnat.github.io/_posts/2019-09-15-operator-harmonic-analysis.md

 When the representation is induced from the trivial subgroup, we immediately obtain the well-known result (typically shown via character theory) that every irrep of a finite group $G$ appears in the regular representation as many times as its dimension and that
 $$\dim G = \sum_{\lambda\in\hat{G}} (\dim V_{\lambda})^2.$$
+But we can induce from subgroups beyond the trivial subgroup and representations beyond the trivial representation.
+Induced representations have applications in the classification of  representations of the Lorentz group by [Wigner little groups](https://en.wikipedia.org/wiki/Wigner%27s_classification), in Harish-Chandra's [parabolic induction](https://en.wikipedia.org/wiki/Parabolic_induction) to find representations of reductive groups, or to the theory of [spherical representations](https://en.wikipedia.org/wiki/Zonal_spherical_function) (or more algebro-geometrically [spherical variety](https://en.wikipedia.org/wiki/Spherical_variety)).

 ## Foundation: Adjoint functor